great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 <Prerequisites>

 - Installed Great Expectations OSS on your machine.
-- Followed invitation email instructions from GX team after signing up for Early Access.
+- Followed invitation email instructions from the GX team after signing up for Early Access.
 - Successfully logged in to GX Cloud at [https://app.greatexpectations.io](https://app.greatexpectations.io).
 - A passion for data quality.